maturban/WARCMerge/README.md

  %python WARCMerge.py <input-directory> <output-directory>
 ```

- This will merge all WARC files found in <input-directory> and store the resulting output file(s) in <output-directory>.
+ This will merge all WARC files found in "input-directory" and store the resulting output file(s) in "output-directory".

 (2)
 ```python
  %python WARCMerge.py <file1> <file2> <file3> ... <output-directory>
 ```

- This will merge all listed WARC files and store the resulting output file(s) in <output-directory>.
+ This will merge all listed WARC files and store the resulting output file(s) in "output-directory".

 (3)
 ```python
  %python WARCMerge.py  -a <source-file> <dest-file>
 ```

- This will append the source WARC file <source-file> to the end of destination WARC file <dest-file>.
+ This will append the source WARC file "source-file" to the end of destination WARC file "dest-file".

  In all cases, the program checks to see whether or not the resulting WARCs are valid!

 Example:
 ========

-(1) Merging WARC files (found in <input-directory>) into a new WARC file:
+(1) Merging WARC files (found in "input-directory") into a new WARC file:
 ```python
  %python WARCMerge.py ./collectionExample/ my-output-dir